-Twine allows you to make 'choose your own adventure' style stories, basically as a website with links you can click on as your choices.
-It's really straightforward to make the stories:
+Twine allows you (or your students) to make 'choose your own adventure' style stories, as a webpage with clickable links for your choices.
+Here is a very short example (made by me - try not to die ?).

 - Put [[double square brackets]] round anything in your text box that you want to appear as a choice - it'll automatically create and link to new text boxes for these choices

 - Use the play button ▶ to see what it'll look like to the reader

 You don't need to create an account (which I love because I'm hopeless with passwords), but you need to make sure you understand how the stories are saved so you don't lose them by mistake (read about that here).
 Basically, make sure you save ('archive') your story often (from the home page).
 If you want to share your story with others on different computers, click on the title, then 'publish to file'.
 This will download the html file (the finished story view) which you can save and send to people.
 Click here to get started.

 Comics and cartoons are a good way to make writing dialogues more fun, and there are a few websites which will let your students make their own comic strips.
 Make Believe Comix is free and no sign-up is necessary, but if you want to edit your comic later you can sign up for a free account.
 You can choose backgrounds (e.g. the beach, a haunted house), move and resize characters (e.g. firefighter, Frankenstein's monster) and objects (e.g. a cake, a watering can), and use these to build your story.
 Some typical EFL story/dialogue building activities are:

 - I had a strange dream last night ...

 Choose 10 words you want to review, and students put them into a description of the dream.